amirhosseinyavari021/CCG/README.md

 cmdgen update
 ```

+## 🔍 Advanced Features (New in v2.6.0)

+### Enhanced Logging and Analytics
+CMDGEN v2.6.0 now includes comprehensive structured logging that helps improve command generation quality:

+- **Request/Response Tracking:** All AI interactions are logged with context for better debugging
+- **Parser Validation:** Detailed line-by-line validation with success rate reporting
+- **Performance Metrics:** Response times, parsing efficiency, and error rate tracking
+- **Session Analytics:** Anonymous session tracking for usage pattern analysis

+### Improved Error Handling
+- **Context-Aware Errors:** Error messages now include more context about what went wrong
+- **Validation Feedback:** Parser failures are logged with specific details for AI training improvement
+- **Performance Monitoring:** Track response times and identify bottlenecks

+### Developer Benefits
+If you're contributing to the project or running your own instance, the new logging system provides:
+- Structured JSON logs for easy analysis
+- Performance benchmarks for optimization
+- Quality metrics for AI response validation
+- Anonymous usage analytics for product improvement

 ## 💬 Community & Feedback

 This project is built for the community, and your feedback is crucial for its growth.
 We've made it easy to share your thoughts.